19 Fantastic Books Set in New York

 The Vanderbeekers of 141st

-This charming story is about a bi-racial family in Harlem with 5 kids who are about to lose their home because their reclusive landlord won’t renew their lease.⁣
+This charming story is about a bi-racial family in Harlem with 5 kids who are about to lose their home before Christmas.
+Why?
+Because their reclusive landlord won’t renew their lease.⁣

 My entire family enjoyed this delightful tale of the siblings trying to win their landlord over so they don’t have to leave home.
 It was full of all the antics you would expect of a big family. ⁣

-Best Books for a 10-Year-Old / Best Family Audiobooks For Road Trips / Read Aloud Books / Realistic Fiction Books / Feel-Good Books
+Find this book in: Best Books for a 10-Year-Old / Best Family Audiobooks For Road Trips / Read Aloud Books / Realistic Fiction Books / Christmas Chapter Books

 percy jackson